rollup/rollup/docs/plugin-development/index.md

 | ----: | :--------------------- |
 | Type: | `(id: string) => void` |

 Adds additional files to be monitored in watch mode so that changes to these files will trigger rebuilds. `id` can be an absolute path to a file or directory or a path relative to the current working directory.
-This context function can only be used in hooks during the build phase, i.e. in `buildStart`, `load`, `resolveId`, and `transform`.
+This context function can be used in all plugin hooks except `closeBundle`.
+However, it will not have an effect when used in [output generation hooks](#output-generation-hooks) if [`watch.skipWrite`](../configuration-options/index.md#watch-skipwrite) is set to `true`.

 **Note:** Usually in watch mode to improve rebuild speed, the `transform` hook will only be triggered for a given module if its contents actually changed.
 Using `this.addWatchFile` from within the `transform` hook will make sure the `transform` hook is also reevaluated for this module if the watched file changes.